Mr. Moto's Last Warning: Production notes

-Mr. Moto's Last Warning is the only Peter Lorre Moto film in the public domain.
-It is available at the Internet Archive.

 The film was announced in April 1938.
 The title was then changed to Mr. Moto in Egypt before it eventually became Mr Moto's Last Warning.

 In April, the studio announced they were considering giving a lead role to Al Jolson, who was making Rose of Washington Square for the studio.
 This role eventually went to Ricardo Cortez.

 The previous Moto film, Mysterious Mr. Moto, had finished shooting in April 1938.
 Filming on this one started in June 1938.

 Virginia Field also appeared in the first film of the series, Think Fast, Mr. Moto.
 John Carradine had previously appeared in Thank You, Mr. Moto.
 Carradine's part was to have been played by Miles Mander but he was delayed by retakes on Suez and had to be replaced.

 While filming a fight scene on the film, stunt man Harvey Perry was knocked out for five minutes.

 When Ricardo Cortez made the film he announced he was retiring from acting and had signed to Fox as a director.

 Reception

 The film was released in January 1939.
-The New York Times thought the "method" used by Moto was "a little tough on the audience" but praised the "rousing old fashioned climax".
+The New York Times said Moto "belongs to the leisurely school of Oriental screen sleuths" whose slow technique is "a little tough on the audience" but praised the "rousing old fashioned climax".
 The Los Angeles Times gave the film "faint praise" saying it was "routine".